ssardina-research/apparate-simulator/README.md

 #  APPARATE Path Planner Simulator and Visualization System

-Apparate is an application package to code, simulate, and visualise various path planning algorithms, such as A*, Real-time A* or incremental path planners like D* or Moving Target.
+APPARATE is an application package to code, simulate, and visualise various path planning algorithms, such as A*, Real-time A* or incremental path planners like D* or Moving Target.
 To do so, the framework provides an interface to implement path finding algorithms and to run them, get statistics, and visualize them.
+Importantly, APPARATE is a suitable tool for testing incremental algorithms; it allows dynamic changes to the environment (like adding water areas or moving the target location), via a script or the GUI interface.
+Also, it is able to change the path-planning algorithms on-the-fly and can handle large maps.

-The simulator uses [Moving-AI+](http://movingai.com/benchmarks/) maps
+The simulator uses [Moving-AI+](http://movingai.com/benchmarks/) maps.

-Apparate can be used for teaching puroposes for students to code advanced algorithms and develop their own ones.
+APPARATE can be used for teaching puroposes for students to code advanced algorithms and develop their own ones.

 It contains three packages: